Befrienders support survivors of trafficking to recover from their past and integrate into the community.

 Training is provided by professionals over 4 sessions and covers a range of topics you will also be offered the chance to attend additional optional training offered to volunteer caseworkers.

-Befrienders receive professional group supervision ran quarterly.
+Befrienders receive professional group supervision quarterly (every 3 months).

 DBS (criminal records) check